RAVITEJ59/FreelancersAPI.generated/README.md

 Requirements:
-Develop the RESTful API to register/delete/update/get for an user using verbs such as:
+Developing the RESTful API to register/delete/update/get for an user using verbs such as:
 @GET, @POST @PUT, @DELETE

 Solution: